ViudiraTech/Uinxed-Kernel/README.md

 ## License 📜

-This project adopts the GPL-3.0 open source agreement.
+This project adopts the Apache 2.0 open source license.
 Please refer to the LICENSE file for details.

 ## Contact details 📩